joexbayer/SynactJS/README.md

 # SynactJS

-A minimal React/Preact-inspired UI library with functions, hooks and a virtual DOM, no classes, no build tools, no server required.
-Runs directly in the browser.
+A lightweight, browser-only UI framework built as a hobby project to learn about how React works.
+With a focus on no classes, no build tools, no servers required.
+It runs directly in the browser and is perfect for small projects, quick experiments, or progressively enhancing static and server-rendered pages.

-Great for small projects, quick experiments, and progressive enhancement of static or server-rendered pages.
-Built entirely with functional components and inspired by how React-like libraries work under the hood.
+In it's current state, very similar to Preact.
+This framework is entirely built around functions, hooks, and a virtual DOM.
+Its long-term goal is to evolve with unique features specifically for the web platform, allowing use alongside serverside rendered apps such as Rails or Django.

 > **Warning:** SynactJS is an educational project to help understand how React-like libraries work internally.
 It is not intended for production use.

+## Documentation

+You can find the latest documentation and live demos on the [SynactJS Docs (GitHub Pages)](https://joexbayer.github.io/SynactJS/), which is built with SynactJS.

 ## CDN